pymupdf/PyMuPDF/docs/faq.rst

         out.write(bytes((12,)))  # write page delimiter (form feed 0x0C)
     out.close()

 The output will be plain text as it is coded in the document.
 No effort is made to prettify in any way.
-Specifally for PDF, this may mean output not in usual reading order, unexpected line breaks and so forth.
+Specifically for PDF, this may mean output not in usual reading order, unexpected line breaks and so forth.

 You have many options to cure this -- see chapter :ref:`Appendix2`.
 Among them are: